Advanced Apprenticeship in Farriery

 Diploma of the Worshipful Company of Farriers (Dip WCF)

 4 Years 2 months

-With block release at College twice a year for between two and four weeks per block.
+The initial 2 months is a probationary period which you must complete with your ATF prior to your initial block at college.
+The farriery apprenticeship is a block release program at College.
+You will come in twice a year for between two and four weeks per block.
 The remaining time will be spent working with your ATF.

 You will cover a diverse range of topics throughout your course.
 A selection of unit titles is shown below: